How to Track Package Shipments in Google Sheets (2026 Guide)

 The short answer: one formula per shipment

-Once Your Package Tracker is installed from the Google Workspace Marketplace, every cell in your sheet gains access to six new formulas.
-The one you will use 90% of the time is PKG_STATUS:
+Once Your Package Tracker is installed from the Google Workspace Marketplace, every cell in your sheet gains access to a small set of tracking formulas.
+The one you will use 90% of the time is PKG_STATUS_LIVE — our auto-updating tracking formula:

-That single cell returns the current status of the package — In Transit, Out for Delivery, Delivered, and so on — refreshed automatically.
-No macros, no API token, no external tools.
+That single cell returns the current status of the package — In Transit, Out for Delivery, Delivered, and so on — and stays current as the carrier posts new scans.
+No macros, no API token, no external tools, no manual reruns.

 The rest of this guide shows how to set it up from scratch, how to apply it to hundreds of shipments at once, and how to avoid the mistakes that trip people up.